spyder-ide/spyder-docs/doc/pylint.rst

 Options menu
 ============

-The number of recent runs Spyder should remember can be customized in the :guilabel:`History` dialog, available from the :guilabel:`Code Analysis` options menu.
+The number of recent runs Spyder should remember can be customized in the :guilabel:`History` dialog, available from the Code Analysis options menu.

 .. image:: images/pylint/code-analysis-history-custom.gif
    :alt: Spyder Pylint pane, customizing history dialog

 |

-You can also expand or collapse one or all the sections in the pane by using the corresponding options in the context menu.
+You can also expand or collapse one or all the sections in the pane by using the corresponding options in the options menu.

 .. image:: images/pylint/code-analysis-expand-collapse.gif
    :alt: Spyder Pylint pane, expanding and collapsing sections